Conduitry/defiler/API.md

 - `file` - the file data of the virtual file to add

+Returns a `Promise` resolving when the file has been completely processed.
+(However, there is generally not a need to wait for this `Promise` to resolve.
+Processing the added files will proceed in parallel, and dependence relationships between files will be maintained.)

 The object does not need to be a `File` instance, and in fact there is no benefit to doing so.
 A new `File` instance is always created with properties `Object.assign`ed from `file`.

 ### `resolve(path)`